-Using Global Mass Payments Software
+Using Global Partner Payments Software

-AP automation with global mass payments software efficiently handles either single bill payments or global mass payments (batch payments) with a broader choice of preferred payment methods and local currency payments to numerous countries.
+AP automation with global mass payments software efficiently handles either single bill payments or global partner payments (batch payments) with a broader choice of preferred payment methods and local currency payments to numerous countries.

 Tipalti FAQs provide answers about approval workflows, payment method choices and countries, reconciliation reporting, tax compliance, security, and fraud prevention measures.

 “Depending on country, Tipalti supports a variety of payment methods and is always adding more options.
 These include ACH (automated clearinghouse), wire transfer, Global ACH (eCheck), PayPal, prepaid debit cards, and live paper check.
 While payers can determine which methods are made available, the advantage for the payee is that they can choose a payment method that works best for them.”
 Tipalti also offers a newer payment option, which is a virtual payment card called Tipalti Card, that tracks spend by employee and vendor category and offers cash rebates on purchases.